sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 On the other hand, `loop` is where most of our program actually runs.
 Having a function that is continually called up to 117,000 times / second ([source](https://learn.sparkfun.com/blog/1687)) is really useful!
 We can do things like update a distance variable from our sensors or even use delays to slow down the program and toggle an LED.

-Putting it all together lets us a build an Arduino Sketch to do whatever we want!
+Putting `setup` and `loop` together lets us a build an Arduino Sketch to do whatever we want!

 For example, the code below cycles an LED on and off after every 1 second.